rimikadhara67/Parallel-Reduction/README.md

 6. Multiple Adds / Threads

 **Blog Post with a Comprehensive Explanation**
 I have documented the optimization process and provided a detailed analysis of each step in a blog post on Medium.
-For a more comprehensive understanding of the methods and their impacts, check out the post [here](<insert-link-here>).
+Check out the post [here](<insert-link-here>).

 ## Results at a Glance
 ![Optimization Results](results.png)